mrlb05/Nifty4Gemini/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Nifty's documentation!
+Welcome to Nifty4Gemini's documentation!
 =================================

-Nifty is a full-featured Gemini NIFS data reduction package.
+Nifty4Gemini is a full-featured Gemini data reduction framework for Gemini instruments and here we provide the documentation for its associate NIFS pipeline.

 =====================
 Package Documentation